Timeline of the nuclear program of Iran: 1979–1996

-1979: Iran's Islamic revolution puts a freeze on the existing nuclear program and the Bushehr contract with Siemens AG is terminated as the German firm leaves.
+1979: Iran's Islamic revolution puts a freeze on the existing nuclear program and the Bushehr contract with Siemens is terminated as the German firm leaves.

 1982: Iranian officials announced that they planned to build a reactor powered by their own uranium at the Isfahan Nuclear Technology Centre.

 1983: International Atomic Energy Agency (IAEA) inspectors inspect Iranian nuclear facilities, and report on a proposed co-operation agreement to help Iran manufacture enriched uranium fuel as part of Iran's "ambitious program in the field of nuclear power reactor technology and fuel cycle technology."
 The assistance program is later terminated under U.S. pressure.

 1984: Iranian radio announced that negotiations with Niger on the purchase of uranium were nearing conclusion.

-1985: Iranian radio programs openly discuss the significance of the discovery of uranium deposits in Iran with the director of Iran's Atomic Energy Organisation.
+1985: Iranian radio programs openly discuss the significance of the discovery of uranium deposits in Iran with the director of the AEOI.
 Also in this year Iran, Syria and Libya say that they should all develop nuclear weapons to counter the Israeli nuclear threat.

 1989: the Radiation Protection Act of Iran was ratified in public session of April 9, 1989 by the Parliament and was approved by the Council of Law-Guardians on April 19, 1989.

 1990: Iran begins negotiations with the Soviet Union regarding the re-construction of the Bushehr power plant.

 1992: Iran signs an agreement with China for the building of two 950-megawatt reactors in Darkhovin (Western Iran).
 To date, construction has not yet begun.

 1993: China provides Iran with an HT-6B Tokamak fusion reactor that is installed at the Plasma Physics Research Centre of Azad University.

 January 1995: Iran signs an $800 million contract with the Russian Ministry of Atomic Energy (MinAtom) to complete a Light water reactor in Bushehr under IAEA safeguards.

 1996: China and Iran inform the IAEA of plans to construct a nuclear enrichment facility in Iran, but China withdraws from the contract under U.S. pressure.
 Iran advises the IAEA that it plans to pursue the construction anyway.